ringwormGO-organization/Termi/CONTRIBUTING.md

 **Wrong:** `void test();`

 #### Naming structs, classes, unions and variables
-2. Name a struct, class, union etc. with cappital letter and variable which lowercase letter
+2. Name a struct, class, union etc. with capital letter and variable which lowercase letter

 **Right:**
 ```c